 What are conventional loan limits?

-Most conventional mortgages come with caps on the amount you can borrow.
+Most conventional mortgages come with caps on the possible loan amount.
 These are called “conventional loan limits” or sometimes “conforming loan limits.”

-However, if you want to buy where properties are more expensive than average, your limit may be higher.
+However, if you want to buy where real estate is more expensive than average, your limit may be higher.
 Because these caps are tied to local home prices at a county level.

 If you need to borrow more, you may be able to find a “jumbo loan” (an outsized one) from a lender that’s comfortable with the amount you need.
 Many will happily lend millions of dollars to the most creditworthy applicants.